Poster of the Premiere

 The singers came for the 2 weeks, the orchestra came for the second week.
 I played viola in the production and had quite a few solos, being the only one on my part!

-Our daughter, Paula, sang the role of Bathsheba, and the roles of her 3 'suitors' were sung by Jonathan Pugsley, Daniel Sumner and Simon Walton.
+Our daughter Paula sang the role of Bathsheba, and the roles of her 3 'suitors' were sung by Jonathan Pugsley, Daniel Sumner and Simon Walton.
 Our son-in-law, Mike Price, together with friends from the Midlands - Stuart, Margaret, Katie and Lucy Pickford and Ben Sawyer - as well as Paula's friend from university, Matthew Price, came to sing the parts of the country yokels!
-The first 3 performances took place on July 26th, 27th and 28th at St Mary’s Church, Dorchester.
-Everyone performed brilliantly.
+Everyone performed brilliantly in all of the performances.

-My brother, Tim, who had also lots of experience in theatrical performances, offered to do our lighting.
+My brother, Tim, who had lots of experience in theatrical performances, offered to do our lighting.
 He said he just needed a summary of each scene and the mood required and then he and his wife, Rue, would do the rest with portable lights from his school.
 Tim and Rue came down to Dorset with their young family in a very old camper van, which broke down: they just arrived at the end of the dress rehearsal!
 They immediately started setting up, but, disaster struck: the lights were so powerful that the church electricity supply couldn't cope and everything fused!
 By some miracle, Rue's brother, who was an electrician(!) had come too and fixed the lights using the church kitchen electricity supply!
-While all this was happening, our Director spotted Tim's 5 year old daughter, Eve, and quickly choreographed a human pyramid, with Eve climbing to the top, for one of the first scenes of the opera, which was beautifully lit just in time for the first performance!
+While all this was happening, our Director spotted Tim's 5 year old daughter, Eve, and quickly choreographed a human pyramid, with Eve climbing to the top, for one of the opening scenes, and also other appearances in the the opera, which was beautifully lit just in time for the first performance!

 It was certainly a family affair for us.
 Our 4 month old number one grandson, Oscar (Anna and Mike's son) was also present.
 He slept in the wings during the performances, watched over by Mike and the cast, while they were waiting to go on!